Salem, Oregon

 The Night Watchman by Louise Erdrich

-Based on the extraordinary life of Louis Erdrich's grandfather Patrick Gourneau, who worked as a night watchman and carried the fight against Native dispossession from rural North Dakota all the way to Washington.
+Based on the life of the author’s grandfather, this novel tells the story of a Native American night watchman who carried the fight against Native dispossession from rural North Dakota all the way to Washington.

 Of Women and Salt by Gabriela Garcia